auth0/react-native-lock/README.md

 To solve it, click `<YourAppName>.xcodeproj` in the project navigator and go the `Build Settings` tab.
 Make sure 'All' is toggled on (instead of 'Basic').
 Look for `Other Linker Flags` and add the flag `-lc++` for **all** configurations .

+#### CocoaPods with uses_framework! flag

+> This more of a hack than an actual solution.
+We recommend to avoid including Lock as a dynamic framework unless you have a very good reason to do that.

+After setting up `react-native-lock` either [Manually](#manually) or using [rnpm](#rnpm) you need to open your iOS project with Xcode and follow these steps:

+1. Click `A0RNLock.xcodeproj` in the project navigator and go the `Build Settings` tab.
+Make sure 'All' is toggled on (instead of 'Basic').
+Look for `Framework Search Paths` and make sure it contains `$BUILD_DIR/$CONFIGURATION$EFFECTIVE_PLATFORM_NAME/Lock`
+2. Change to the `A0RNLock.xcodeproj` target tab `Build Phases`, and in the section `Link Binary with Libraries` click the `+` and add `Lock.framework` and make sure it's `Status` is set to **optional**
+3. In the project navigator, select your project (should be the top one) and go the `Build Settings` tab.
+Make sure 'All' is toggled on (instead of 'Basic') and look for `Other Linker Flags` and make sure the value `-ObjC` is listed there

 ### Android

 #### rnpm